SpenceKonde/DxCore/README.md

 ## What is DxCore
 This is an Arduino core to support the exciting new AVR DA, DB, and "coming soon" DD-series microcontrollers from Microchip.
 These are the latest and highest spec 8-bit AVR microcontrollers from Microchip.
 It's unclear whether these had been planned to be the "1-series" counterpart to the megaAVR 0-series, or whether such a thing was never planned and these are simply the successor to the megaAVR series.
 But whatever the story of their origin, these take the AVR architecture to a whole new level.
 With up to 128k flash, 16k SRAM, 55 I/O pins, 6 UART ports, 2 SPI and I2C ports, and all the exciting features of the tinyAVR 1-series and megaAVR 0-series parts like the event system, type A/B/D timers, and enhanced pin interrupts...
 Yet for each of these systems they've added at least one small but significant improvement of some sort (while largely preserving backwards compatibility - the tinyAVR 2-series also typically adds the new features that the Dx-series gt , giving the impression that these reflect a "new version" of .
 You like the type A timer, but felt constrained by having only one prescaler at a time?
 Well now you have two of them (on 48-pin parts and up)!
 You wished you could make a type B timer count events?
 You can do that now! (this addresses something I always thought was a glaring deficiency of the new peripherals and event system).
 We still don't have more prescale options (other than having two TCA's to choose from) for the TCB - but you can now combine two TCB's into one, and use it to do 32-bit input capture.
 Time a pulse or other event up to approximately 180 seconds long... to an accuracy of 24th's of a microsecond!
 And of course, like all post-2016 AVR devices, these use the latest incarnation of the AVR instruction set, AVRxt, with slightly-improved instruction timing compared to "classic" AVRs

-For a basic overview of the parts see [General AVR Dx-series and Ex-series information](megavr/extras/AboutDxSeries.md)
+For a basic overview of the parts and a comparison table, see [General AVR Dx-series and Ex-series information](megavr/extras/AboutDxSeries.md)

 ## Supported Parts (click link for pinout diagram and details)
 Note that you must install via board manager or replace your tool chain with the azduino4 version pulled in by board manager in order to work with anything other than an AVR128DA.
 Note also that there is a defect in some of the earliest-shipped AVR32DA parts: interrupts do not work correctly (the chip has 2-byte vectors in the hardware, instead of 4-byte ones... it's got more than 8k flash, so that's not going to work no matter what - but it *really* doesn't work with the compiler making 4-byte vector binaries!).
 The AVR32DA parts in circulation have been recalled from distributors and replaced with working ones, but if you bought bad ones, you'd have to shake down support to get fixed ones.
 Note that this is *not* listed on any official material!